sparkhound772/object-oriented-quiz-game/README.md

 ## Description

-Written as part of Java course.
+Written as part of a Java course.

 ## Requirements